top of page

 There are now more than 105,000 LEED-certified projects in over 180 countries and on every continent except for Antarctica.
 Some of the projects include over 250 airports, 680,000 residential units, and several of the tallest buildings in the world.
 Iconic LEED projects include the Willis Tower in Chicago (LEED Gold), TAIPEI 101 in Taipei, Taiwan (LEED Platinum), the Empire State Building in New York City (LEED Gold), and the Shanghai Tower in Shanghai, China (LEED Platinum).

-As a clean energy professional, it can be helpful to have a basic understanding of how this popular green building certification works, what building types are eligible, and the role that solar energy can play in the LEED certification process.
+As a clean energy professional, it can be helpful to understand how this popular green building certification works, what building types are eligible, and the role solar energy can play in the LEED certification process.
 Working with other green building professionals, like architects, engineers, builders, and building owners, also creates an excellent marketing opportunity that can help your company grow.

 What is LEED Certification?